MollyShuu/ReZG/README.md

 # ReZG

-## Finetune Roberta for CN detection
+##  CN classier
+This repository contains the training code and weights for the Counter-Narrative (CN) classifier, which is used to determine the effectiveness of counter-narratives against hate speech.
+Our model achieved an accuracy of 92.8% in classifying counter-narratives.
-The code for finetuning Roberta for CN detection is in file ```Finetune Reberta for CN detection.pynb```.
-The training dataset is stored in a ``hs_cn_dataset.csv``, and each row represents an instance with the following columns:
+We provide the training code of it in the file ```Finetune Reberta for CN detection.pynb``` and the weight of finetuned model can be obtained through:
+The training data is formalized as follows:

 | index | target    | hs                                      | cn                                         | label |